 Stock Comparison

-In analyzing the weekly stock price movements for Texas Instruments (TXN) and Silicon Laboratories (SLAB), we can observe significant price dynamics that have unfolded over the past year, reflecting both bullish and bearish trends in the respective stocks.
+In this section, I will analyze the weekly stock price movements of Texas Instruments (TXN) and Silicon Laboratories (SLAB) over the past year, highlighting key price dynamics and trading patterns.

 stock price comparison